benjamin-burns/ezgrid/README.md

 In the above example, `source path/to/setup.sh` will run and finish before the grid search begins

 ### `wrapup` (string)
 Path to sbatch script to be executed immediately after the hyperparameter tuning grid ends successfully.
 EZ-Grid will automatically add the job execution dependency, but the user should supply all other SLURM arguments in the header (including output and error redirection).
-Example uses include automatically generating grid search summaries, saving results to permenant storage, or running the best model on test data.
+Example uses include automatically generating grid search summaries, saving results to permanent storage, or running the best model on test data.
 Omit if not used.

 ## Planned Updates